UtkarshChakrwarti/clean-architecture-crud-user-profile-mvp/README.md

 - `POST /api/users`: Create a new user.
 - `PUT /api/users/{id}`: Update an existing user.
 - `DELETE /api/users/{id}`: Delete a user.
-- `GET /api/users/search`: Search users by name with pagination.
+- `GET /api/users/search`: Search users with pagination support Case-insensitive searches for name, email, department, mobile number or any other field write query for it nested in the repository
-- `GET /api/users/search/department/{department}`: Search users by department with pagination.
-- `GET /api/users/search/designation/{designation}`: Search users by designation with pagination.

 ## Setup

 To run this project, you need to have Java and Maven installed on your machine.